ManishThulung/task-management-system/README.md

 Your frontend application will be available at http://localhost:5173.
 Your mongodb database GUI application will be available at http://localhost:8081 where you can see the structure of database through GUI and can interact with it.

+This application also has an admin dashboard where you can login as an admin and have access to all the tasks created in the whole application by many users.

 ## Setup the project manually

 To run the project locally, you have to start the backend and frontend seperately